Enveloppe/obsidian-mkdocs-publisher-python/README.md

 - [Customizable Sidebar](https://github.com/phibr0/obsidian-customizable-sidebar)
 - [Obsidian Customizable Menu](https://github.com/kzhovn/obsidian-customizable-menu)
 To have a button to share your file directly in Obsidian !

-## Limitation
-- **Nested admonition doesn't work for the moment.** I don't use it a lot, but if you want, you could improve the script or create a mkdocs plugin to care of that.
-- The script will not delete the file and folder if you change the `category` key.
-Beware of this.
-- Share "all" can be long on big vault.
-- File with same name can have some problem while scanning, because I don't keep your folder structure.
-Please, beware of this !
-Don't forget you can use `title` if you want a specific name (and this name already exist).

 # Frontmatter and option
 ## Script